fversnel/tzaar/README.md

 # tzaar

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Clojure implementation of the abstract strategy game Tzaar by Kris Burm

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Frank Versnel

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.